Zhouxunzhe/habitat-lab/habitat-mas/README.md

 - download a drone urdf to insert into the environment.
 You can download the urdf from [here](https://drive.google.com/file/d/1WO4yUQaZRvlYcDY-A0ukNjOWmVg2nWEd/view?usp=sharing).
 Please place this dji_drone folder in data/robots folder that can be found by habitat project.
 - download the spot animation data from [here](https://drive.google.com/file/d/1E_mW3PEWwgYbt3rzSJcA4DbsI-WTQUmF/view?usp=sharing), and place it into the data/robots/spot_data folder.
 - download the modified spot robot model from [here](https://drive.google.com/file/d/10idYOK2CAKgwWu9g2M4WgyuZBRSdYER1/view?usp=sharing).
 You should decompress it and place it into the data/robots folder.
+- download the robot configuration data from [here](https://drive.google.com/drive/folders/1ZxxpeqwBBbaTPjdgfss5LUsCkUgue12O?usp=drive_link), and place it into the data/robots folder.
+- download the perception and manipulation episodes data from [here](https://drive.google.com/drive/folders/1EKuXVMyKA5FuCNveV86QE6VvT6Whhiy7?usp=drive_link), and place them into the data/datasets folder.

 The folder should look like this:
 ```